Docklands, Victoria: Urban renewal

-Kennett era
+Kennett era and ARM Masterplan

 With a government running in budget deficits, not much progress was made on the Docklands project.
 In late 1992, Jeff Kennett was elected Premier.
 Kennett instituted many changes and turned the government's financial position around.
 He then embarked on a multitude of projects, which included Docklands.
-It was politically imperative to get the project rolling, the Docklands Authority opted for the concept of having leaving all design and funding of infrastructure to the developers.
+It was politically imperative to get the project rolling, the Docklands Authority opted for the concept of having infrastructure funded by the developers.
 The development industry supported this, and claimed that the project would be more efficient.
 Docklands was divided into sections or precincts, which were to be tendered to private companies to be developed.

 May 1996 saw the relaunch of the tender process.
 Few restrictions were applied to the bids from developers, and as the vision was to make Docklands 'Melbourne's Millennium Mark', the key criterion for a successful bid was to get projects going by 2000.
 It did not take long for the realisation that the lack of government coordination in infrastructure planning would create problems.
 Developers would not invest into public infrastructure, where benefits would flow on to an adjacent property.
 This was corrected by allowing developers to negotiate for infrastructure funding with the government.
 The Docklands Village precinct was planned for a residential and commercial mixed development, but, in late 1996, that plan was scrapped when it was announced a private football stadium would be built on the site.
-The site was chosen for its easy access to the then Spencer Street Station (now Southern Cross Station), and it was intended to be an anchor for the entire project and provide for a clear signal to the long-awaited start of the Docklands project.
-However, this would create a huge barrier between the City and Docklands.
+The site was chosen for its easy access to the then Spencer Street station (now Southern Cross station), and it was intended to be an anchor for the entire project and provide for a clear signal to the long-awaited start of the Docklands project.
+However, the stadium also created a huge barrier between the City and Docklands.

-In 1997, the Docklands commission engaged architects Ashton Raggatt McDougall to design the Docklands masterplan.